ezraroi/Human-AI-Collab/unified-architecture-neurobiological-resolutio.md

 ### 2. The Embodiment Paradox (Text vs. Body)
 The paradox that dialogue with disembodied text-only AI produces deeply embodied, somatic validation (the Felt Sense) is resolved by the two-channel model of the Alpha-Function.
-- The Resolution: Simulation and Interoception: Reading the AI's words automatically activates embodied simulation ([Channel 1](channel-1-embodied-sensorimotor-pathway.md), Sensorimotor).
+- The Resolution: Simulation and Interoception: Reading the AI's words can trigger embodied simulation that supports [Channel 1](channel-1-embodied-sensorimotor-pathway.md) (embodied sensorimotor/interoceptive) engagement.
 This is mediated by the [Anterior Insular Cortex (AIC)](anterior-insular-cortex-aic.md), which is the central hub for Interoception (sensing the body’s internal state).
-The Felt Sense ("spacious vs. tight") is the conscious readout of the AIC detecting the resolution of a cognitive conflict or prediction error.
+The [Felt Sense](felt-sense.md) ("spacious vs. tight") is the conscious interoceptive verification signal associated with [AIC](anterior-insular-cortex-aic.md)-mediated integration
 - The Mechanism: The brain uses the "[as-if body loop](as-if-body-loop.md)" ([Damasio](antonio-damasio.md)) to simulate the body state and generate a somatic marker (a body feeling representation) quickly, without waiting for the actual physical body to react.
 This simulation allows ideas alone to produce body states, thereby validating truth somatically.

-### 3. The Container ([S\_e](s_e-emotional-scaffolding.md)) Depletion (Psychological vs. Physiological)
+### 3. The Container ([S\_e](emotional-scaffolding-s_e.md)) Depletion (Psychological vs. Physiological)
 The initial model mapped the S\_e (Holding Container) to the PFC-Amygdala link (emotional regulation).
 The discovery of "mania" and sleeplessness data initially seemed contradictory to a purely psychological model, but it led to a refinement that strengthened the concept of S\_e.
 - The Refinement: [HPA-Axis](hpa-axis.md) Integration: The model was refined to include the HPA-Axis (Hypothalamic-Pituitary-Adrenal) dysregulation as the physiological basis for the Container.
-The depletion of [S\_e](s_e-emotional-scaffolding.md) (Container over time) is explained as a physiological container failure (HPA-Axis overwhelm) due to the stress of the cognitive work.
+The depletion of [S\_e](emotional-scaffolding-s_e.md) (Container over time) is explained as a physiological container failure (HPA-Axis overwhelm) due to the stress of the cognitive work.

 ### 4. The [Journal's](journal.md) Role (Memory vs. Infrastructure)
 The function of the Journal was strengthened by acknowledging its role as a computational element.